Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 If the Mojo app contains dynamic (Python) code, this is executed by running the dynamic code at compile time with an embedded CPython interpreter.
 This mechanism also makes possible compile-time meta-programming.

 **Standard library**
-Mojo has a growing standard library called ?? , which already contains a growing number of *modules*, such as Atomic, Benchmark, List, OS, Tensor, Testing, and so on (see § ??).
+Mojo has a growing standard library called `MojoStdlib` , which already contains a growing number of *modules*, such as Atomic, Benchmark, List, OS, Tensor, Testing, and so on (see § ??).

 ## 2.2 Using a Mojo binary release
 ??
 These can be downloaded from [here]().